AndrewPaglusch/FlashPaper/README.md

 ### Retrieving Secret
 * 'k' value of URL is base64 decoded and split into IV and key portions
 * IV + key from URL are hashed with bcrypt (static salt, cost of 11) and then base64 encoded
-* Look for file in `secrets` directory that's named the base64'd hash of IV + key that we just generated.
+* Look for file in `secrets` directory that's named the base64'd hash of IV + key that we just generated (plus random 20-character prefix in filename).
 If the URL has been tampered with, the hash will not match any filename on disk and no secret will not be returned.
 * Get text from the file that we found and decrypt it with the key and IV from URL
-* Decrypt text using static AES key and IV
+* Decrypt text using static AES key
 * Return the decrypted text to user
 * Delete the file